 “The expression ‘Quasi-Judicial Order’ means a verdict in writing which determines and decides contesting issues and question by a Forum other than a Court.
 The determination has civil consequences.

 Explaining the meaning of ‘Quasi-Judicial Body’ in Indian National Congress (I) v.
-Institute of Social Welfare, (2002) 5 SCC 685 it was held that when any body of persons has a legal authority to determine questions affecting the rights of subjects and a duty to act judicially, such body of persons constitute a Quasi-Judicial Body and Decision given by them is a Quasi-Judicial Decision.
-Further, what differentiates an Administrative Act from the Quasi-Judicial Act is that a Quasi-Judicial Body is required to make an enquiry before arriving at a conclusion.
-In addition, an Administrative Authority is the one which is dictated by policy and expediency whereas a Quasi-Judicial Authority is required to act according to the Rules.
+Institute of Social Welfare, (2002) 5 SCC 685 it was held, when any body of persons has a legal authority to determine questions affecting rights of subjects and a duty to act judicially, such body of persons constitute a Quasi-Judicial Body and Decision given by them is a Quasi-Judicial Decision.
+Further, what differentiates an Administrative Act from a Quasi-Judicial Act is, a Quasi-Judicial Body is required to make an enquiry before arriving at a conclusion.
+In addition, an Administrative Authority is one which is dictated by policy and expediency whereas a Quasi-Judicial Authority is required to act according to Rules.

 This Court in Shrimati Ujjambai v.
-State of Uttar Pradesh, AIR 1962 SC 1621 has held that the principles of res judicata equally apply to Quasi-Judicial Bodies.
+State of Uttar Pradesh, AIR 1962 SC 1621 has held, principles of res judicata equally apply to Quasi-Judicial Bodies.
 Whenever a Quasi-Judicial Tribunal gives a finding on law or fact, its findings cannot be impeached collaterally or in a second round and are binding until reversed in Appeal or by way of Writ Proceedings.
-The characteristic attribute of a Judicial Act or Decision is that it binds, whether right or wrong.”
+The characteristic attribute of a Judicial Act or Decision is, it binds, whether right or wrong.”

 – Hon’ble Justice Sanjiv Khanna, Abdul Kuddus v.
 Union of India, [Civil Appeal No. 5012 of 2019]